mbloch/mapshaper/README.md

 - GeoJSON input
 - Import Shapefile attribute table (.dbf file)
 - Selection and aggregation, using attribute queries and mouse selection
+- Ability to heal minor topological problems in source data
 - Ability to prevent or remove polygon overlaps and self-intersections
 - Update the original "modified Visvalingam" method, add control over degree of smoothing.
 - Experiment with new simplification and smoothing methods.